BleuLlama/LlamaVampireDrive/README.md

 ## FS/DRV

-This directory contains the virtual drive files.
-More info on this later in this document
+This directory contains the virtual drive/track/sector files.
+More info on this later in this document.

 -----